Nikith-Kalu/Nikith-Kalu/README.md

 </div>

-- Student studying Bachelor of Computer Science at RMIT Univerity
+- Student studying Bachelor of Computer Science with a Major in Data Science at Deakin Univerity

 - Web developer?
 More like weeb developer :/